-Because of the historical and contemporary policies and practices outlined in Section 1, approximately half of the Black population and 40 percent of the Latino population in the United States live in neighborhoods without a White presence.
+Because of the historical and contemporary policies and practices outlined in Section I, approximately half of the Black population and 40 percent of the Latino population in the United States live in neighborhoods without a White presence.
 The average White person lives in a neighborhood that is 77 percent White, 7 percent Black, 10 percent Latino, and 4 percent Asian.

 Asian Americans have also been subject to a history of discriminatory practices, and many Asian American groups live in highly segregated neighborhoods.
-However, Asian Americans on average live in neighborhoods with higher incomes and share of college educated residents than do non-Hispanic Whites.
-The Vietnamese population is nearly on par with the average White neighborhood.64 Therefore, Asian American segregation is not a focus of this report.
+However, Asian American segregation is not a focus of this report.